anant-365/AWS-React-Express-Node/README.md

 **Github Account:** GitHub account for repository hosting and GitHub Actions.

-**AWS Account:** AWS S3 for hosting the React.js application and lambda functions for deploying the node backend.
+**AWS Account:** AWS S3 for hosting the React.js application and lambda functions for deploying the node backend (MAKE SURE TO LOGIN IN YOUR AWS ACCOUNT TO PERFORM AWS RELATED STEPS).

 **Other Requirements:** Access and permissions for GitHub and AWS S3 and lambda functions, Familiarity with YAML configuration, Command-line interface (CLI) proficiency.